ibm-cloud-docs/Cloudant/local/troubleshoot.md

 {: #elevated-request-latencies}

 Latencies on any cluster vary in response to various internal and external factors.
-In this context, "elevated" means "elevated beyond an acceptable tolerance."
+In this context, 'elevated' means 'elevated beyond an acceptable tolerance'.
 The level of latencies that is acceptable to you depends on your application.
 Elevated latencies are difficult to debug.
 While a predefined solution is impossible, the following paragraphs offer some guidance.